 - Use social science research methods to research contemporary science communication professional practice

-- Annotated portfolio of 'translations' of a scientific journal paper for different mediums (30%, LO 3,4)
+• Portfolio of ‘translations’ of a scientific journal paper for different mediums (25%, LO 3,4).

 The ANU uses Turnitin to enhance student citation and referencing techniques, and to assess assignment submissions as a component of the University's approach to managing Academic Integrity.
 While the use of Turnitin is not mandatory, the ANU highly recommends Turnitin is used by both teaching staff and students.
 For additional information regarding Turnitin please visit the ANU Online website.